osh/soltra_edge_tools/README.md

-Solta is a very fragile beast
+Solta is a fragile beast
-occasionally you may need to do delicate mongoDB surgery to revive it from assured death this repo is a collection of tools which have been useful for such
+occasionally you may need to do delicate mongoDB surgery to revive it from a sad state. this repo is a collection of scripts for soltra mongodb manipulation which may be useful for others some day.

-I wish you good fortune in your meanderings